jeroyang/txttk/README.rst

 To use txttk in a project:

 .. code:: python
+    from txttk import corpus
+    from txttk import feature
     from txttk import nlptools
     from txttk import retools
-    from txttk import feature

 Features
 --------
+* corpus: Handle the corpus, make random division for cross validation
+* feature: Extract features from a given token
 * nlptools: Nature Language Processing tools.
 * retools: Manipulate Regular Expression strings.
-* feature: Extract features from a given token

 License
 ---------